 We chatted with the movie’s star Dia Frampton about the new romcom, why it is so important to have queer holiday movies, new music, Dia’s favorite TV shows and so much more.

-Don’t forget to check out I Hate New Year’s on-demand everywhere (including on iTunes and Amazon) or on Tello Films when it premieres on December 4th!
+Don’t forget to check out I Hate New Year’s on-demand everywhere (including on iTunes and Amazon) or on Tello Films (it premiered on December 4th)!
 And let’s dive into the interview!